melissatan/coursera-datascience-jhu/milestone.md

 ## missing a very important page from my booking notebook this isnt good
 ```

-## Visualize word frequency and find word associations
+### Navigating a TDM

-To find word frequencies, we can again use the `tm` package.
+To find word frequencies, we can use the `tm` package.
 The very first thing we need to do is turn the corpus into something called a "term-document matrix" (TDM for short).
 A TDM is basically a matrix that displays the frequency of words found in a collection of documents (source: [Wikipedia](http://en.wikipedia.org/wiki/Document-term_matrix)).
 The rows correspond to each word, and the columns correspond to each document.
 (A document-term matrix has it the other way round, and is simply the transpose of the TDM.)

 For our TDM, note that each line in the blog, news, and Twitter subsamples is considered one document by itself.

 When talking about TDMs, there is an important indicator called "sparsity", which essentially gauges how many zeroes there are in the matrix.
 A sparse matrix is a matrix with a high percentage of zeroes.
 The subsample TDMs have extremely high sparsity, at nearly 100%.

-This might not make sense yet, so to illustrate, let's look at an example.
+To illustrate how to navigate a term-document matrix, let's look at an example.
 Let's search for the word "winter" in the blog subsample text, plus the next 4 words alphabetically.
 And let's restrict this to the first 10 lines.
 We see that in the first 10 lines of the blog subsample text, it's all zeroes, meaning that there are no mentions of "winter" at all.

 ```